great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                         - some_other_key_maybe_run_id

-        2. Obtain an Expectation Suite to use to validate your batch
+        2. Obtain an Expectation Suite

             .. code-block:: python

                 suite = context.get_expectation_suite(insert_your_expectation_suite_name_here)

-            If you have not already created a suite, you can do so now.
+            Alternatively, if you have not already created a suite, you can do so now.

             .. code-block:: python